Falah-Jabar-Rahim/CellQuant-Net/README.md

 | TNMI40x | Single-organ |  40× |

 Contact the corresponding author to request access to the pre-trained models

-# Pretrained Weights:

-- Download the pretrained weights from this link: [Model weights](https://huggingface.co/jwtyar/WSI-SmartTiling/tree/main)
-- Place the artifact detection weights in the `pretrained_ckpt` folder, and the pen-marking detection and removal weights in the `/Ink_Removal/pre-trained` folder

 # Inference: